ulab-team/ulabsite/content/publication/2023-sundu-trpa/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Journal of Transport Geography, 117_"
+publication: "_Transportation Research Part A: Policy and Practice, 169_"
 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This research aims to estimate how subjective wellbeing at baseline would affect the changes in travel behaviour among older people due to a new public transport infrastructure.
+summary: This paper provided causal inference on the effects of public transport infrastructure on evaluative, hedonic and eudaimonic wellbeing among older adults using a natural experiment of a new metro line in Hong Kong.

 tags:
-- wellbeing
 - natural experiment

-featured: false
+featured: true

 # links:
 # - name: ""